-Well, GCSE ICT is not how you use technology but how it works and the effects it has

-- not just on our daily lives but in everything from commerce and communication, to politics and the music industry.
-The world is becoming increasingly dominated by the use of ICT systems which influence every aspect of our everyday lives.
-Just THINK what skills are employers expecting?
+GCSE Digital Technology is not how you use technology but how it works and the effects it has - not just on our daily lives but in everything from commerce and communication, to politics and the music industry.
+The world is becoming increasingly dominated by the use of digital systems which influence every aspect of our everyday lives.

+Just THINK - what skills are employers expecting and

+needing?

+Maths, English